MartinChentf/cpp-redis-cluster/README.md

 # redis
-Redis client for C++, is based on hiredis-vip, support redis cluster
+Redis client for C++, is based on hiredis, support redis cluster